alexrdz/path-to-ui-architect/src/content/mindset/what-makes-a-great-ui-architect.md

 ---

-## Architects Serve More Than Code
+### Architects Serve More Than Code

-Being an architect isn’t about knowing everything — it’s about **helping others find their way**.
+I think being an architect isn’t about knowing everything — it’s about **helping others find their way**.

 Whether it's leveling up junior devs, clarifying confusing systems for PMs, or unblocking another engineer who’s stuck, a great architect is a facilitator.
 They create alignment.
 They make knowledge accessible.
 They remove obstacles before others even notice them.